-- (3) The rider of a motor bike or bicycle may ride alongside more than 1 other rider if the rider is: - (a) overtaking the other riders; or - (b) permitted to do so under another law of this jurisdiction. - Note: Overtake is defined in the dictionary.
+- (3) The rider of a motor bike or bicycle may ride alongside more than 1 other rider if the rider is: - (a) overtaking the other riders; or - (b) permitted to do so under another law of this jurisdiction.

 (4) If the rider of a motor bike or bicycle is riding on a road that is not a multi-lane road alongside another rider, or in a marked lane alongside another rider in the marked lane, the rider must ride not over 1.5 metres from the other rider.